hemtjanst/klimat/README.md

 A command line client is provided, implementing two subcommands:

+* `control`: lets you configure certain aspects of the device
 * `discover`: uses multicast CoAP to find compatible devices on your network
 * `publish`: publishes the data to MQTT
 * `status`: like publish, but outputs on the CLI instead